unfoldingWord-dev/translationStudio-Info/docs/dTranslate.rst

 When you use translationStudio, your work is saved automatically every five minutes.

-Chack and Edit Translated Text
+Check and Edit Translated Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the Edit-Review view to edit existing work that you or another translator created.
 To enter the Edit-Review view, click the Edit-Review view icon, which looks like 3 vertical lines, at the left of the page.